lorint/brick/README.md

 ## Setting up for Microsoft SQL Server on a MacOS (OSX) machine

-MSSQL is the fifth most popular database solution used for Rails projects in production, so it only makes sense to have support for this in The Brick.
-Starting with version 1.0.70 this was added, offering full compatibility for all Brick features.
+MSSQL is occasionally used for Rails projects in production, and support has been added for this in The Brick.
+Starting with version 1.0.70 this was available, offering full compatibility for all Brick features.
 The client library can run on Linux, Windows, and Mac.

 Before setting up the gems to give support for SQL Server in ActiveRecord, there is a necessary library you will need to have installed in order to allow the